learn-co-curriculum/dsc-cumulative-distribution-function/README.md

 What is the probability that you throw a value $\leq$ 4 when throwing a dice?
 0.6667 or 66.67.
 For this discrete example it is pretty straightforward, as this is the probability of throwing a 1 OR 2 OR 3 OR 4, so $0.1666 * 4$.

 What is the probability that the temperature in NYC is $\leq$ 79?
-Looking at the associated y-value when looking at an $x$-value of 79, this probability is around $40\%$ or $0.4$.
+Looking at the associated y-value when looking at an $x$-value of 79, this probability is around $0.4$.

 ## Calculating more probabilities using the CDF